grange85/ahfow-www/_posts/2023/2023-03-20-my-record-collection-018-luna-penthouse-deluxe-2xlp.md

   url: http://www.grange85.co.uk
 imageurl:
 categories:
 - luna
 - my record collection
 tags:
 - penthouse
 - dean wareham
 - rhino records
+date: 2023-03-20 00:00 +0000
 ---
 In 2017 for Record Store Day, Rhino released a double vinyl edition of Luna's masterpiece _Penthouse_ - now ...
 I have to admit that I'm not good with crowds and will almost never queue for anything so RSD is not something I generally partake in ...
 I used to go into London's record shops in the weeks following to mop up any leftovers but ... no, you won't find me with a camping chair on a pavement outside Rough Trade West in the early hours of a Saturday in April.

+{% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/luna-penthouse-deluxe-lp.jpg" "Luna - Penthouse (deluxe 2LP)" %}

 BUT...
 Luna!
 This put me in a difficult position.
 I needed this, after all it even had tracks I didn't already own on it!
 What to do!?